SashaDesigN/getInstaFollowers/README.md

 ### What is inside config.json

 This app developed to handle multiple accounts.
-You must add all accounts on config file, for example:
+You must add all accounts to /vendor/users.json file and create bject foor that user on config file, for example:

     {
       "account": {